ale-aparicio/big-3-store-ms4/README.md

 - Purchase medium to high quality products from the 3 anime's featured in the website such as apparel, figures, and props.

-- See other user's reviews and feedback to give new users the necesarry information to encourage them to purchase said item.
+- See other user's reviews and feedback to give new users the necessary information to encourage them to purchase said item.

 - Contact the business about an order or to provide feedback about the website or more product they would like to see featured in the shop.